vykuang/toronto-service-calls-2023/README.md

 - GCS bucket
 - bigquery dataset
-- GCE e2-medium instance:
+- GCE e2-medium instance with container optimized images (COS):
   - `server` orchestrates prefect flow
-    - start-up script installs prefect, and runs prefect server
+    - start-up script pulls prefect, and runs dockerized prefect server
   - `worker` executes prefect flow which triggers cloud run jobs
-  - instance type: `e2-medium`; anything less have not been able to run prefect server/agent in my experience
+  - instance type: `e2-medium`; anything less have not been able to run prefect server/worker in my experience
     - *this is beyond free tier eligibility and will incur costs*
 - cloud build job that submits the dockerfiles
 - artifact registry to store the docker image for extract-load and dbt